Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 11. read is PCR or optical duplicate
 12. supplementary alignment

-To create the flag integer, a 12-bit binary number is created with zeros for the properties that does not hold a read and ones for those that are true for that read.
+To determine the flag integer, a 12-bit binary number is created with zeros for the properties that are not true for a read and ones for those properties that are true for that read.
-Note the binary number should be read from right to left.
+This 12-bit binary number is then converted to a decimal integer.
-This 12-bit binary number is than converted to an integer.
+Note that the binary number should be read from right to left.
-For example, FLAG=81 corresponds to 12-bit binary 000001010001 which indicates the properties: 'read paired', 'read reverse strand' and 'first in pair'.
+For example, FLAG=81 corresponds to the 12-bit binary 000001010001 which indicates the properties: 'read paired', 'read reverse strand' and 'first in pair'.
-Deconding of sam flags can be done using [this website](http://broadinstitute.github.io/picard/explain-flags.html) or using [samflag.py](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/python_modules/samflag.py "LaanLab-SATAY_DataAnalysis.samflag.py").
+Decoding of sam flags can be done using [this website](http://broadinstitute.github.io/picard/explain-flags.html) or using [samflag.py](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/python_modules/samflag.py "LaanLab-SATAY_DataAnalysis.samflag.py").

 Example sam file (note that the last read was not mapped):